Transparent authentication and a lady under debugger

 Sounds simple?
 Yeah.
-At first I also thought that :)
+At the first I also thought that :)

 The first and easy solution was to use the JCIFS library.
-I created test application, put everything what needed for JCIFS and deployed code into local linux server.
+I created a test application, put everything what needed for JCIFS and deployed code into local linux server.
 Works perfect!
 Then deployed this solution into production server which located in our client's corporate network to see how it would perform in the real world.
 And… my adventures began.
 I got number of exceptions related to network connections.
 What's up?
 Colleagues from our IT Support informed me that production server was located behind of firewall.
 Okay.
 Can we ask them to open the ports required?
 The answer was a strong NO. So, the idea of using JCIFS was dropped.

 Authentication by NTLM headers

-Next, I was advised to look up for the NTLM headers and check authentication information, and then search for the user in LDAP.
+Next, I was advised to look up for the NTLM headers to check authentication data, and then search the user in the LDAP.
 Okay.
-Modified test application and tested in local environment.
+Modified the test application and tested it in local environment.
 Looks good.
 Deployed it into production server and asked IT Support to test it.
 OOPS!!!
 It worked somewhere and did not work elsewhere.
-And again, it started to throw another kind of exceptions related to connection problems.
+Also, again, it started to throw another kind of exception related to connection problem.
 After all, I was informed, that in some subnets of the client's corporate network NTLM was disabled.
 OK.
-Will not use NTLM.
+I will not use NTLM.
 Where to go next?

-The only solution left to check was to use Kerberos based authentication.
+The only possible solution left was to use a Kerberos based authentication.
 I modified test application to use the SPNEGO library and tested app in Windows environment, as its source documentation was written for Windows platform.
 Works fine!
 Then uploaded test application into linux server.
 I got a number of exceptions as a tradition… So, I started to fight against the Kerberos then.

 A lady under debugger